CLIMATE - SOIL - BALTIC SEA

 The corporations of the Carbon Action business platform regularly gather, and the scientists and other experts take part in the cooperation with businesses.
 The goal is to exchange knowledge and skills, and advance innovation and create space for new ideas to increase the impact of Carbon Action.

-Currently Altia, Valio, SOK and Apetit participate in the business platform and we continuously make efforts to engage additional businesses.
+Currently Altia, Valio, SOK Apetit and Fazer participate in the business platform and we continuously make efforts to engage additional businesses.

 Altia’s selected contract farmers participate in Carbon Action.
 Altia will cover the costs of soil sampling.
 Read more

 Valio will train their dairy farmers in carbon farming.
 First farmers are trained, and the goal is to train all by 2035.
 Read more

 S-group is part of the Carbon Action business platform, and provides funding for soil sampling.
 Read more

 Apetit’s Räpi experimental farm is one of Carbon Action’s pilot farms.
 Apetit aims to promote sustainable food chain and commercialise carbon farming.
 Read more.